We provide the following paid environmental monitoring services to anyone.

 Industrial Environment – checking the quality of industrial effluents and process waters in process waters, trade effluents and licensed discharges to controlled waters.

-Recreational Waters – checking the quality of waters in swimming pools, bathing waters, jacuzzis.
+Recreational Waters – checking the quality of waters in swimming pools, bathing waters and jacuzzis.

 Landfill Gas Monitoring

-We can provide detailed advice and analysis relating to the testing of gases associated with active and closed landfill sites.
+We provide detailed advice and analysis about the testing of gases associated with active and closed landfill sites.

 Identification of waste intended for landfill

-We can offer a service helping businesses to identify waste into its major components.
+We offer a service helping businesses identify waste into its major components.
 We can also give advice on the disposal of commercial or industrial waste without any pre-identification.

 Environmental Dust Monitoring

-For enquiries about river quality please contact the Environmental Agency 08708 506506.
+For enquiries about river quality please contact the Environment Agency on 08708 506506.

 Private drinking water

-You should contact the Environmental Health Department of your local district council with enquiries about private drinking water supplies within the Somerset area.
+You should contact the Environmental Health Department of your District Council to ask about private drinking water supplies in Somerset.

-For links to these sites please refer to the Information and Resources section of this page.
+You can find information about legislationon the following websites: Health and Safety Executive; UKRadon; Building Research Establishment; Health Protection Agency.
+For links to these websites please see the Information and Resources section of this page.